ASleepyCat/tfswitcher/README.md

 This is also my first non-trivial public Rust project; if there is a mistake I've made that doesn't conform to standard Rust coding practices, please raise an issue about it.

 This has not been tested on Windows or macOS, so YMMV.

+# Where's `v0.1.0`?
+`v0.1.0` used FFI with Cgo in order to use HashiCorp's [`terraform-config-inspect`](https://github.com/hashicorp/terraform-config-inspect) library.
+This was inadvertently published as the Windows and macOS builds were broken and is yanked.

+`v0.2.0` replaced the Go library with a partially-reimplemented Rust library to eliminate FFI and makes building for Windows and macOS a lot less painful.